dinde451/jarr.d1/Jarulfs_Guide.md

     dropped.
 This is the reason that some unique items will never be dropped as there is always another unique item with the same qlvl (and being of the same base item) that will be dropped instead.
-See chapter 3.5.2 for a list of such unique items.
+See CHAPTER_LINK_unfindable-unique-items-in-multi-player for a list of such unique items.

     In single player (but not in multi player) the game keeps track of what unique items have been dropped (or recreated at game start in a